The biggest video sharing platform worldwide had a banner year in 2022.

 - Audience retention

-Now that we’ve reviewed some of the most important YouTube statistics, we’re going to dive into 5 fun facts that do still offer quite a bit of insight into YouTube and it’s unique platform.
+Now that we’ve reviewed some of the most important YouTube statistics for 2023, we’re going to dive into 5 fun facts that do still offer quite a bit of insight into YouTube and its unique platform.

 26. Google Acquired YouTube for $1.65 Billion

-YouTube was created by 3 former PayPal employees in 2005, and YouTube remained in their hands until it was eventually bought by Google in 2016.
+YouTube was created by 3 former PayPal employees in 2005, and YouTube remained in their hands until it was bought by Google in 2006.

 27. Six Figure YouTube Channels Also Grow by 40% YOY

-As mentioned above, the amount of creators making over 100k have consistently grown, and that means that it’s official— six figure YouTube channels are a thing, and the people in charge of them keep multiplying.
+As mentioned above, the number of creators making over 100k has consistently grown, and that means that its official— six-figure YouTube channels are a common thing, and the people in charge of them keep multiplying.

 28. The First YouTube Video Was Posted in 2005